rmhorton/virtual-generalist/doc/bnlearn_example.md

 This example follows Figure 2.1 in  [_Bayesian Artificial Intelligence_](https://bayesian-intelligence.com/publications/bai/), [chapter 2](https://bayesian-intelligence.com/publications/bai/book/BAI_Chapter2.pdf).

-We'll use the probabilities given in the figure to generate some simulated data, then see if `bnlearn` can determine the structure of the Bayes Ne= from the simulated data.
+We'll use the probabilities given in the figure to generate some simulated data, then see if `bnlearn` can determine the structure of the Bayes Net from the simulated data.

 ```r